m-labs/artiq/doc/manual/core_device.rst

 Clocking
 ++++++++

-The KC705 supports an internal 125MHz RTIO clock (based on its crystal oscillator) and an external clock, that can be selected using the ``rtio_clock`` configuration entry.
+The KC705 supports an internal 125 MHz RTIO clock (based on its crystal oscillator) and an external clock, that can be selected using the ``rtio_clock`` configuration entry.
 Valid values are ``i`` and ``e``, and the default is ``i``.
 The selected option can be observed in the core device boot logs.

-On Kasli, when set to ``e``, the ``rtio_clock`` setting overrides the built-in (and variant-dependent) Si5324 synthesizer configuration and disables the Si5324.
-The user must apply a clock at the RTIO frequency on the Kasli front panel SMA.
-As the Si5324 is bypassed in this mode, its skew is deterministic, which is useful to distribute clocks externally to Kasli and Urukul when Urukul phase synchronization is desired.
+On Kasli, ``rtio_clock=i`` is the default and generates the RTIO clock using a PLL locked either to an internal crystal or to an external frequency reference (variant-dependent). ``rtio_clock=e`` bypasses that PLL and the user must supply the RTIO clock (typically 125 MHz) at the Kasli front panel SMA input.
+Bypassing the PLL ensures the skews between input clock, Kasli downstream clock outputs, and RTIO clock are deterministic accross reboots of the system.
+This is useful when phase determinism is required in situtations where the reference clock fans out to other devices before reaching Kasli.